breatheco-de/content/src/content/misc/privacy-policy.md

 ### Children’s Privacy

-We do not aim any of our products or services directly at children under the age of 13, and we do not knowingly collect personal information about children under 13.
+We do not aim any of our products or services directly at children under the age of 13 and we do not knowingly collect personal information about children under 13.

 ### Disclosure of Personal Information to Third Parties

 We may disclose personal information to:

-- a parent, subsidiary, or affiliate of our company
+- a parent, subsidiary or affiliate of our company
-- third-party service providers for the purpose of enabling them to provide their services, including (without limitation) IT service providers, data storage, hosting and server providers, analytics, error loggers, debt collectors, maintenance or problem-solving providers, marketing providers, professional advisors, and payment systems operators
+- third-party service providers for the purpose of enabling them to provide their services, including (without limitation) IT service providers, data storage, hosting and server providers,ad networks,analytics,error loggers, debt collectors, maintenance or problem-solving providers,marketingproviders,professional advisors, and payment systems operators
 - our employees, contractors, and/or related entities
 - our existing or potential agents or business partners
 - credit reporting agencies, courts, tribunals, and regulatory authorities, in the event you fail to pay for goods or services we have provided to you
 - courts, tribunals, regulatory authorities, and law enforcement officers, as required by law, in connection with any actual or prospective legal proceedings, or in order to establish, exercise, or defend our legal rights
-- third parties, including agents or sub-contractors, who assist us in providing information, products, services, or direct marketing to you
+- third parties, including agents or sub-contractors who assist us in providing information, products, services, or direct marketing to you
 - third parties to collect and process data
 - an entity that buys, or to which we transfer all or substantially all of our assets and business

 Third parties we currently use include:

 - Google Analytics
+- Hotjar
+- Google Tag Manager
 - ActiveCampaign
+- Brevo
 - Stripe

 ### Your Rights and Controlling Your Personal Information